The Virtual Currency Regulation Review: France

 i Access to banking services

 Access to banking services has long been one of the major struggles of French crypto-related companies.
-During many years, regulatory authorities only mentioned cryptocurrencies in relation to financial crime, money laundering or terrorism financing, and thus bank employees are understandably wary.
+For many years, regulatory authorities only mentioned cryptocurrencies in relation to financial crime, money laundering or terrorism financing, and thus bank employees are understandably wary.
 In addition, the ability of bank employees to open bank accounts to these companies is often limited by the bank's internal anti-money laundering policy.
 Many French banks prefer avoiding any exposure to activities related to cryptocurrencies to simplify their own AML/CFT reporting with their supervisory authorities.

 Many start-ups report that they had their bank account frozen or closed when their bank learned that it might be used to receive funds related to cryptocurrencies.
-Various individuals suffered the same problem, with many retail investors reporting that their bank blocked wire transfers to bank accounts associated with cryptocurrency trading platforms such as Kraken or Coinbase.
-As a result, many French crypto-related companies had to open bank accounts with banks located in other European countries, where the scrutiny of crypto-related activity is less strict.
+Various individuals suffered the same problem, with many retail investors reporting that their bank blocked wire transfers to bank accounts associated with cryptocurrency trading platforms such as Kraken or Coinbase.65 As a result, many French crypto-related companies had to open bank accounts with banks located in other European countries, where the scrutiny of crypto-related activity is less strict.

-One of the most important provisions of the PACTE Act is the preferential access to banking services granted to three categories of entities: (1) ICO issuers that obtained the optional approval of the AMF; (2) registered digital asset custodians and entities allowing the purchase or sale of digital assets against legal currency; and (3) licensed digital asset services providers.
+One of the most important provisions of the PACTE Act is the preferential access to banking services granted to three categories of entities: (1) ICO issuers that obtained the optional approval of the AMF; (2) registered digital asset custodians and entities allowing the purchase or sale of digital assets against legal currency; and (3) licensed digital asset service providers.
 Banks have to set up objective, non-discriminatory and proportionate rules to determine whether these entities should be able to open an account in their books.
 Once the account is open, the entity's access to basic banking services shall not be hindered by the bank.
 These provisions create a strong incentive for ICO issuers and crypto-related companies to obtain an optional visa, an optional licence or a registration instead of remaining unregulated, as the right to access bank accounts is tied to this approval or licence.

 In addition, if a bank denies one of these entities the right to open an account, it shall communicate the reason for its decision to the AMF or the ACPR.
 Entities denied a bank account may also appeal the bank's decision.